YoniGR94/my_credit_model_selection/Credit_my_deap_learnn_markdown.md

 ![](Credit_my_deap_learnn_markdown_files/figure-gfm/histogram%20Balance-1.png)<!-- -->
 As we can see, $Balance$ is not normal, and has a right tail.

-trying to predict the Balance, one cal ask about race and/or gender bias.
+Trying to predict the Balance, one cal ask about race and/or gender bias.
 Does this factor alone predict the result? and age?

 ``` r